-- If the motor vehicle was parked in a way to cause unreasonable risk of bodily injury.
+- If the motor vehicle was parked in such a way as to cause unreasonable risk of the bodily injury that occurred.

 - If the personal injury was a result of physical contact with equipment permanently mounted on the motor vehicle, while the equipment was being operated or used, or during the loading and unloading process.

-- If the injury was sustained while were occupying, entering into or leaving the motor vehicle.
+- If the injury was sustained while a person was occupying, entering into or leaving the motor vehicle.